softasap/sa-kong/README.md

 pg_hba.conf after modifications will look similar to

 ```
-# Database administrative login by Unix domain socket
 local   all             postgres                                peer

 # TYPE  DATABASE        USER            ADDRESS                 METHOD

 # "local" is for Unix domain socket connections only
 local   all             all                                     md5
-local   all             all                                     md5
-local   all             all                                     peer
+# local   all             all                                     peer
 # IPv4 local connections:
 host    all             all             127.0.0.1/32            password
 host    all             all             127.0.0.1/32            md5